GreenleafLab/chromVAR/README.md

 devtools::install_github("GreenleafLab/chromVAR", auth_token = "my_token")
 ```

-The argument auth\_token takes in your github [personal acces token](https://github.com/settings/applications).
+The argument auth\_token takes in your github [personal access token](https://github.com/settings/tokens).
 This token is needed because at the moment this repository is private.

 A number of needed packages are installed in this process.
 Note that for functions that require a genome sequence, the package [BSgenome.Hsapiens.UCSC.hg19](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html) is used as a default argument.
 However that package will not be automatically installed -- if using the default argument and that genome build, you will need to install that package.
 If using another genome build, the appropraiate BSgenome object for your species should be passed to functions requiring a genome build (e.g. `match_pwms`, `add_gc_bias`).